Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 During background submission, Tella extends the lock timeout to be able to transmit your data to Tella Web.
 To manually stop a background submission, tap the "Quick Exit" button on the Tella app's home screen.

 If the submission is disrupted due to a weak internet connection or other factors, Tella will send the report to the Outbox tab and automatically restart the upload as soon as the phone regain an stable internet connection.

+## Tella Web privacy{#tella-web-privacy}
+Tella Web is a self-hosted application.
+As such, it can be configured to minimize the data about users that can pose a risk to the users or the organization if the server is compromised.

+By default, user IPs and user-agent are stored in nginx logs.
+These can be deleted or disabled in nginx configurion.
+To identify and block suspicious login attempts, Tella Web relies on [IPinfo.io](https://ipinfo.io/) to determine the location of users when they attempt to log in.
+This means that user IPs are momentarily shared with this service.
+If this is a risk to your organization's privacy, we are working on adding an option to disable this feature.